 Dr. Richard Pines, Adult Psychiatrist

-Dr. Pines welcomes patients who have Medicare, Medicaid, Blue Cross of Idaho, and other insurance plans.
+Dr. Pines welcomes patients who have Medicare, and Medicaid.
 The doctor embraces his training as an osteopathic physician and believes in utilizing a holistic approach to treating every patient who walks in the door.
 Osteopathic physicians believe that the role of any doctor is not to “fix” the patient but rather to provide the necessary tools and guidance in helping the patients heal themselves in mind, body, and spirit.